datasanchali/NLP_projects/README.md

-# Fine-Tuning DistilBERT on IMDb Movie Reviews
+# Sentiment Analysis | IMDb Movie Reviews | Fine-Tuning DistilBERT

 This repository contains code for fine-tuning the DistilBERT model on the IMDb dataset to classify movie reviews as either positive or negative.
 After fine-tuning, the model is used for inference on new movie reviews.